Prepaid Credit Cards in France - Cheapest PAYG Card

 Currency in France?: Euro.
 The official currency in France is the euro (EUR).
 The two denominations available are notes and coins.
 Notes are available from 5.00 Euros up to 500.00 Euros and cover the following: 5.00, 10.00, 20.00, 50.00, 100.00, 200.00 and 500.00.
 Coins are available from 1 Euro Cent to 2.00 Euros: 1, 2, 5, 10, 20 and 50 Euro Cents.
 Also a €1.00 and €2.00.

 A large number of expats are now choosing to spend their retirement in another country for a better and cheaper standard of living.
 Brits, in particular, are choosing France for its close proximity to England making it a convenient location should they wish to return to see friends or family.

 Property prices are considerably appealing to expats at the moment too as the euro’s strength is especially weak against the pound.
 If you are looking to retire in France there are a number of different ways to transfer money there.

-The most widely accept credit cards in France are Visa and Mastercard so it is simple to transfer money and use money on your credit card in France.
+The most widely accepted credit cards in France are Visa and Mastercard so it is simple to transfer money and use the money on your credit card in France.